portyu9/qa-automation-node-playwright/README.md

 - I keep my tests deterministic by using local mocks and seeding the in-memory SQLite database before each test run.
 - The Page Object Model pattern helps me encapsulate UI selectors and actions, making UI tests easier to maintain.
 - You can extend this framework by adding more POM classes, additional API clients, or connecting to a real database.

+## Continuous Integration

+This project includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that automatically runs Playwright end-to-end tests on every push and pull request.
+The workflow installs dependencies, installs Playwright browsers, and runs the E2E tests in headless mode.
+Test failures are currently tolerated using `|| true` so that the CI run completes successfully while the tests are being developed.